Star Trek: The Motion Picture: Sound effects

 Sound designer Frank Serafine, a longtime Star Trek fan, was invited to create the sound effects for the picture.
 Given access to state-of-the-art audio equipment, Serafine saw the picture as the chance to modernize outdated motion picture sound techniques with digital technology.
 Owing to background noise such as camera operation, much of the ambient noise or dialogue captured on set was unusable; it was Serafine's job to create or recreate sounds to mix back into the scenes.

 As all the sound elements such as dubbed lines or background noise came together, they were classified into three divisions: A Effects, B Effects, and C Effects.
-An Effects were synthesized or acoustic sounds that were important and integral to the picture—the sound of V'Ger's weapon (partly done with the blaster beam instrument) for example, or Spock's mind meld, as well as transporters, explosions, and the warp speed sound effect.
+A Effects were synthesized or acoustic sounds that were important and integral to the picture—the sound of V'Ger's weapon (partly done with the blaster beam instrument) for example, or Spock's mind meld, as well as transporters, explosions, and the warp speed sound effect.
 B Effects consisted of minor sounds such as the clicks of switches, beeps or chimes.
 C Effects were subliminal sounds that set moods—crowd chatter and ambient noise.
 All the elements were mixed as "predubs" to speed integration into the final sound mix.

 When The Motion Picture was announced, many synthesizer artists submitted demo tapes to Paramount.
 Ramsay and Wise consulted and decided that the film should have a unique audio style; they were particularly concerned to avoid sounds that had become pervasive and cliché from repetitive use in other science-fiction movies.
 Events such as Enterprise bridge viewscreen activation were kept silent to provide a more comfortable atmosphere.
 In contrast, almost every action on the Klingon bridge made noise to reflect the aliens' harsh aesthetic.
 While much of the effects were created using digital synthesizers, acoustic recordings were used as well.
 The wormhole's sucking sounds were created by slowing down and reversing old Paramount stock footage of a cowboy fight, while the warp acceleration "stretch" sound was built on a slowed-down cymbal crash.
 The crew encountered difficulty in transferring the quarter-inch (0.64 cm) tapes used for creating the sounds to the 35 mm film used for the final prints.
 While the film was to be released with Dolby Stereo Sound, Serafine found it was easier to mix the sounds without regard to format and add the specific format after, during the later transfer to 35 mm.